-28.2 ADC Signal Descriptions
+28.2 ADC signal descriptions

-The ADC module supports up to 24 single-ended inputs.
+The ADC module supports up to 4 pairs of differential inputs and up to 24 single-ended inputs.
+Each differential pair requires two inputs, DADPx and DADMx.
 The ADC also requires four supply/reference/ground connections.